College of Architecture, Art, and Planning Representative

 Class of 2029

-If elected, I'll focus on three things: amplifying student voices in curriculum decisions, expanding interdisciplinary opportunities, and holding the university accountable.
-On the Student Assembly, I want to reinstate the ability to double major across colleges.
-Decisions about what we study and how shouldn't be made without us.
-I'll push for real, structured student input — not token consultation.
-I also want to push back against Cornell's ties to the military-industrial complex and its business ties to ICE, because the Cornell community--and the communities we study and design for deserve a hope for a better world to be possible.
+If elected for the 2026-27 term, I'll focus on three priorities: amplifying student voices in curriculum decisions, expanding interdisciplinary opportunities, and holding the university accountable.
+I want to reinstate the ability to double major across colleges, and push for real student input in academic planning — not token consultation.
+I'll also push back against Cornell's ties to the military-industrial complex and ICE, because our community deserves better.